mzalevski/mzalevski/README.md

 ### Hi there 👋

-My name is Maciej (in English it'd be something like 'Matzyey', but I guess you can call me Matt 😅).
+My name is Maciej (in English it'd be something like 'Matzyey').

 I am a programmer with a law degree.